UCSD-MASHED/chatapp/README.md

 We have several GitHub Actions [workflows](.github/workflows) configured in our repo.
 These workflows build, run, test, and deploy our project.
 In addition, they are configured to preview and deploy pull requests and merges into our dev branch to a second Firebase application - a "beta" app that we use as our development application.
 In addition to our workflows deploying to this beta app, they also deploy our JSDoc documentation, Jest coverage report, and Code climate report.
 Because our workflows are configured to work with this beta app and other resources, this means that our workflow files will not work for your project out-of-the-box.

-If you would like to use our workflow setup as a template, you will need to set up Jest coverage, Code Climate, JSDoc, and a secondary "beta" app for your porject.
+If you would like to use our workflow setup as a template, you will need to set up Jest coverage, Code Climate, JSDoc, and a secondary "beta" app for your project.
 For more information on how to do this, see the relevant sections and links at the end of this document.

 If you would not like to use our workflow setup or would like to adapt it, be sure to update these files according to your desired workflows.